hosseinhimself/Technical-Assessment-RAG/README.md

 # Technical-Assessment-RAG

-This document retrieval system is designed to retrieve relevant documents based on user queries.
-It utilizes the RAG (Retrieval-Augmented Generation) model architecture, leveraging transformers for text embeddings and Faiss for efficient similarity search.
+This document retrieval system is built to efficiently retrieve relevant documents based on user queries.
+It leverages the RAG (Retrieval-Augmented Generation) model architecture, utilizing transformers for text embeddings and FAISS for efficient similarity search.
 ## Components

 ### RAGModel.py